- A competing team must consist entirely of undergraduate students.

-- Every participating team member must review, acknowledge, and agree to the competition rules.
-Teams will be disqualified if any team member has not agreed to the competition rules.
+- All team members and all individual entrants must review, acknowledge, and agree to the competition rules.
+Submissions will otherwise be disqualified.

 - To enter, teams (or individuals) must fully complete and submit a registration form by the applicable deadline.